 Through the course of a sprint, engineers should be documenting their questions and assumptions made during development.
 New patterns and solutions that emerge should be vetted early with another engineer as a mini-design phase.
 It should then be the responsibility of both engineers to later share the agreed-upon design and document any patterns that emerge in your team’s central knowledge repository.
 This will ensure that knowledge is shared among the team and in turn that quality and consistency will be maintained.
 Teams that make knowledge sharing a priority often see marked improvements in their velocity across all contributors.

 A retrospective is an opportunity to iterate and refine your engineering process.
 Everyone on the team should answer two questions: what worked well and what needs to be improved.
 The goal of the retrospective is to identify deficits in your process and make changes to guarantee the quality of your application.
 Therefore is it important to conduct a blameless review.
-Failures should be looked at as the responsibility of the entire team to refine their process to prevent it from occurring again.
+Failures should be looked at as the responsibility of the entire team to refine their process to prevent them from occurring again.

 This is also a good time to collect and share metrics with the rest of the team.
 Metrics should reflect the quality and sustainability of your engineering process.
 For example, taking the time at the beginning of the retrospective to review how many points were completed compared to average velocity can set the tone for the rest of the discussion.
 Engineering should also collect and share metrics that reinforce their efforts.
 For example, if adding unit tests has been an initiative for the team, then sharing branch coverage is an excellent way to highlight engineering’s important investments.
 Sharing metrics that reflect the quality of the application is important.
 Without this information, teams often have no information to identify risk until things start to fail.